werkkrew/ciq-hiit-tracker/README.md

 * HR Zone Thresholds are: Blue - 61%, Green 71%, Orange 84%, Red 92%
 * Calories Burned are calculated using Garmin's algorithms, not OTF's.
 This is because I do not know how to override that field in the FIT recording file.
 * Splat Points are the total time in seconds in the Orange + Red Zones, rounded to the nearest minute.
+* Splat Points are usually 1-2 low for the duration of the workout.
+I believe this is because I use BPM to calculate time in zone and OTF might use percentage which is rounded.

 ### Development